 A mathematical correlation value (between -1.0 and 1.0) is determined between the two columns of values, with a value of zero corresponding to random figures, i.e. no correlation.
 Subsequently, various sub-categories of the test questions are isolated, sub-scores calculated, and these sub-categories are then correlated with the supervisory ratings to determine which types of questions are most significant.
 It is these significant sub-categories, in addition to the raw scores, which are brought to the attention of the employer when examining the test results of job applicants in greater detail.

-Statistical Results and Significance: A print-out of the spreadsheet analysis is provided in Appendix B. It may be noted that the raw score correlation obtained for the group was 0.83, and that the best correlation obtained by weighted scoring of sub-categories was that obtained in Method 5, "Shop Tools and Super Key", where the correlation between scores and evaluations was .96 (96%).
-To determine the statistical significance of these results, a spreadsheet simulation was carried out.
-This involved repeatedly simulating random test scores and calculating the resulting correlation co-efficients with respect to the supervisory evaluations.
-The analysis showed that out of 914 trials, a correlation of greater than .80 occured in only 14 instances.
-This indates a probability of less than .02 that a positive correlation at this level would have been obtained purely by chance.
+Statistical Results and Significance: A print-out of the spreadsheet analysis is provided in Appendix B. It may be noted that the raw score correlation obtained for the group was 0.47, and that the best correlation obtained by weighted scoring of sub-categories was that obtained in Category 3, "Easy Questions", where the correlation between scores and evaluations was .57 (57%).
+Based on the sample size (17) and the observed raw correlation, a statistical analysis was carried out to determine the significance.
+It was determined that there is a probability of less than .03 that a positive correlation at this level would have been obtained purely by chance.

 Observed Differences according to Race and Gender: Because of the size and homogeneity of this sample group, no separate results are available for different minority groups.